seanox/aspect-js/manual/en/introduction.md

 functions and services of the middleware.
 The model primarily serves the view for the representation and management of the states, for business functionality it uses additional components.
-In aspect-js the models are represented by static JavaScript objects.
+In Seanox aspect-js the models are represented by static JavaScript objects.
 Conceptually the implementation of the design pattern facade and delegation is planned, so that the static models internally use additional components and abstraction.